shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 }
 ```

-Our modification of the Request objects contains additional information about the module instance (`instance`), window instance (`component`) which has sent the Request to Server.
+Our modification of the Request objects contains additional information about the module (`instance`) and window (`component`) which sent the Request to Server.
 The `target` member defines the Shopware modules containing the method which should be called.
-Due to the asynchronous nature of JavaScript the Request object contains an `async` member.
-The member defines that the result isn't available immediately after the method call but rather once the callback of the called method was invoked.
+Due to the asynchronous nature of JavaScript, the Request object contains an `async` member.
+The member defines that the result isn't available immediately after the method is called, but rather once the callback of the called method is invoked.

 ```js
 {